 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Crayfish compound eye.
 Light micrograph (LM) of a longitudinal section through the compound eye of a freshwater crayfish (Astacus astacus), showing over fifty of its thousands of simple eyes (ommatidia).
 The clear, outer hemispherical layer, is made up of cuticular lenses.
-Under this layer is another clear layer of corneagen cells, and under this layer is a thick layer of crystalline cones (pink).
-The bottom of the simple eye has pigment cells (the two lower layers) that are the equivalent of the retina in mammals.
+Under this layer is another clear layer of corneagen cells, and under this layer is a thick layer of crystalline cones (cyan).
+The bottom of the simple eye has black pigment cells (the two lower, thick black layers) that are the equivalent of the retina in mammals.
 Magnification: x36 when printed at 10 centimetres across.

 Model release not required.
 Property release not required.